 What Information Should You Include When Acknowledging a Donation?

-But has the Tax Cuts and Jobs Act changed the way charities acknowledge donations or the way donors prove that they made a charitable contribution?
+But have any of these new rules changed the way charities acknowledge donations or the way donors prove that they made a charitable contribution?

 No. Donors must continue to substantiate donations through contemporaneous written acknowledgments.

 Charitable organizations (501c3) should continue to provide written acknowledgment of donations of $250 or more.
 Donors who plan to deduct charitable contributions need to retain these letters in their tax records.

 What Are the Best Practices for Thanking a Donor?

 There are two steps to thanking a donor.
 The first has to do with establishing a good relationship with each donor, and the other action has a very legal purpose.